 Aside from the nursery rhymes we have been exploring, 10 of the remaining 18 Alice poems by Carroll were based on famous poems of his day.
 I will refer to these as "origin poems."

-I came across this when I was thumbing through 75 British Nursery Rhymes from 1904.
+I came across this whilst thumbing through 75 British Nursery Rhymes from 1904.

 Well, wouldn't you know it, but "The Spider and The Fly" is the origin poem for "The Lobster Quadrille"!!
 The score above is a popular tune with arrangements linked below by Russell, Dyer, and Normino.
-The Mollenhauer setting is part of a collection of pieces from a comic opera, and the Eastman setting is more of a waltz about the same subject matter.
+The Mollenhauer setting is part of a different collection of pieces from a comic opera, and the Eastman setting is more of a waltz about the subject matter, and the words have been altered.

 Accidentally happening upon "The Spider and The Fly" got me curiouser and curiouser about finding scores to Carroll's other origin poetry.
 This is what I found.